-BDO Seidman's fees for its audit of the Company's annual consolidated financial statements for the year ended June 30, 2004, review of the Company's quarterly interim financial statements for fiscal 2004 and fiscal 2003 and the audit of a subsidiary's financial statements required to be included in the subsidiaries Uniform Franchise Offering Circular were \$57,000 and \$55,000, respectively.
+Morrison, Brown's fees for its audit of the Company's annual consolidated financial statements for the year ended June 30, 2005, audit of a subsidiary's fiscal 2005 financial statements required to be included in the subsidiary's Uniform Franchise Offering Circular and review of the Company's quarterly interim financial statements for fiscal 2006 are \$58,000.
+BDO Seidman's fees for its audit of the Company's annual consolidated financial statements for the year ended June 30, 2004, audit of a subsidiary's fiscal 2004 financial statements included in the subsidiary's Uniform Franchise Offering Circular and review of the Company's quarterly interim financial statements for fiscal 2005 were \$57,000.